-Our family's Favorite Kosher Dill Pickles - Homemade with fresh cucumbers, dill, and garlic.
-Tested and approved safe canning recipe for shelf stable storage.
+These are our family’s Favorite Kosher Dill Pickles, homemade with fresh cucumbers, dill, and garlic.
+It’s a tested and approved safe canning recipe for shelf stable storage.

-I've been "puttin' up" again, y'all!
-This time it was our favorite kosher dill pickles.
+I’ve been “puttin’ up” again, y’all!
+This time, it’s our favorite kosher dill pickle recipe.
 And when I say favorite, I really mean these are a favorite.

 My daughter and grandson almost beg for these pickles every year.
-As a matter of fact, my old recipe notes say that the summer before A was born, I put up 30 quarts of these dills.
-By the time he was born in September over half of them were gone.
+As a matter of fact, my old recipe notes say that the summer before our grandson was born, I put up 30 quarts of these dills.
+By the time he arrived in September, more than half of them were gone.

 Before I get started with the recipe, I want to take a minute to mention the importance of using proper canning procedures.
 If you haven’t canned before, or if it’s been a while since your last canning session, please review the process and get all your equipment ready before you start.